Tsuuki/CShellProject/README.md

 ## Acknowledgments

 * This is a school project
-* Learn a lot of new things
+* We learnt a lot of new things
 * We tried our best to make the better project !